python/devguide/triage/triage-team.rst

   - PRs proposing fixes for bugs that can no longer be reproduced
-  - PRs proposing changes that have been rejected by Python core developers elsewhere (e.g. in an issue or a PEP rejection notice)
+  - PRs proposing changes that have been rejected by Python core developers elsewhere (for example, in an issue or a PEP rejection notice)

 If a triager has any doubt about whether to close a PR, they should consult a core developer before taking any action.